This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Unmount the disk from all VMs that it is attached to.
 Then edit the maxShare property on the disk to 1.

-Can you resize a shared disk?
+Can you increase the size of a shared disk?

 What should I set my ultra disk throughput to?

 If you are unsure what to set your disk throughput to, we recommend you start by assuming an IO size of 16 KiB and adjust the performance from there as you monitor your application.
-The formula is: Throughput in MBps = # of IOPS * 16 / 1000.
+The formula is: Throughput in MB/s = # of IOPS * 16 / 1000.

 I configured my disk to 40000 IOPS but I'm only seeing 12800 IOPS, why am I not seeing the performance of the disk?